We use cookies to enhance your browsing experience, marketing personalization and traffic analysis. Click “Accept” to consent. Privacy Policy

 • Live subtitles and real-time translation

-Skype is ideal for small and medium businesses with remote international teams.
+Skype is ideal for small and medium businesses with international teams.
 If you work with colleagues or clients in different languages, its real-time translation feature also lets you communicate naturally even when your teams speak multiple languages.

 Free features: